noobular/-NA-Printer-Hoppers/README.md

 ## Instructions

-## drag the addon folder onto your addons folder and let it merge everything.
+ Drag the addon folder onto your addons folder and let it merge everything.

 ### Edit the config!